Good Drivers are Good for Business

 Here are some key components of good quality driving:

-• Being aware of hazards and risks on the road.
+• Awareness of road hazards and potential risks

 • Not using a mobile phone while driving including keeping hands-free calls to a minimum

-The steps you can take to improve the quality of driving in your business include:
+Here are the steps you can take to improve the quality of driving in your business:

-• Identify problem areas - telematics systems significantly help with this process.
+• Identify problem areas: Use telematics systems to significantly aid in this process

-• Inform drivers that driving behaviour will be monitored through telematics.
-This will help improve driving standards over the medium and long term.
+• Inform drivers about monitoring: Let them know that driving behaviour will be tracked through telematics, which can help improve standards over the medium and long term

-• Proactively monitor driver behaviour through telematics to identify trends or individual driving issues you should address.
+• Proactively monitor driver behaviour: Utilise telematics to identify trends or individual issues that need addressing

 It is important to also establish a culture of driver accountability and driver ownership of their actions.
 Some ways to achieve this include setting targets, offering incentives, and ranking drivers so they can see how they drive compared to their colleagues.